The Fragility of Consciousness — illustration

 We are the Children.

-Nurse 11 lingered, casual as death: "Oh, by the way—virus hit Geneva last night.
+Nurse 11 lingers, casual as death: "Oh, by the way, virus hit Geneva last night.
 Containment failed."
-He said it like weather.
+He says it like weather.

-The words detonated in my chest—Geneva, virus, containment failed.
+The words detonate in my chest, Geneva, virus, containment failed.
 My blood.
 My work.
 My ignorant hands building their weapon.

 What have I done?